Princess Patricia of Connaught: Canada

-Princess Patricia travelled extensively in her early years.
+Patricia travelled extensively in her early years.
 Her father, the Duke of Connaught, was posted to India with the army, and the young Princess spent two years living there.
 Connaught Place, the central business locus of New Delhi, is named for the Duke.
 In 1911, the Duke was appointed Governor General of Canada.
-Princess Patricia accompanied her parents to Canada, and she became popular there.
+Patricia accompanied her parents to Canada, and she became popular there.
 Her portrait appears on the one-dollar note of the Dominion of Canada with the issue date 17 March 1917.
+During this period her mother, the Duchess of Connaught, died in London at Clarence House on 14 March 1917; Patricia inherited £50,000 from her mother's estate.

 She was named Colonel-in-Chief of Princess Patricia's Canadian Light Infantry on 22 February 1918 and held that appointment until her death.
 The regiment named for her was privately raised by Andrew Hamilton Gault, of Montreal, at his own expense; it was the last privately raised regiment in the British Empire.
-Princess Patricia personally designed the badge and colours for the regiment to take overseas to France, and at her wedding in 1919, the regiment attended and played their march specially.
+Patricia personally designed the badge and colours for the regiment to take overseas to France, and at her wedding in 1919, the regiment attended and played their march specially.
 As the regiment's Colonel-in-Chief, she played an active role until her death.

 A memorial plaque in St. Bartholomew's Anglican Church in Ottawa is dedicated "To the memory of The Lady Patricia Ramsey, VA, CI, CD late Colonel-in-Chief Princess Patricia's Canadian Light Infantry who as H.R.H. the Princess Patricia of Connaught worshipped here while resident at Government House 1911–1916."

 She was succeeded in 1974 by her cousin and goddaughter Patricia (the Rt.
 Hon.
 Lady Brabourne), who became the Countess Mountbatten of Burma, who asked that the men and women of her regiment discount her titles and refer to her in honour of her predecessor as Lady Patricia.

 Marriage

 The question of Patricia's marriage was the subject of much speculation in the Edwardian era, as she was considered one of the most beautiful and eligible royal princesses of her generation.
-She was matched with various foreign royalties, including the King of Spain, the Prince Royal of Portugal, the future Grand Duke of Mecklenburg-Strelitz and Grand Duke Michael of Russia, younger brother of Tsar Nicholas II.
+She was matched with various foreign royals, including the King of Spain, the Prince Royal of Portugal, the future Grand Duke of Mecklenburg-Strelitz and Grand Duke Michael of Russia, younger brother of Tsar Nicholas II.

-In the end, Patricia chose a commoner and married naval Commander (later Admiral) Alexander Ramsay (29 May 1881 – 8 October 1972), one of her father's aides-de-camp and third son of the 13th Earl of Dalhousie, at Westminster Abbey on 27 February 1919.
-Her bridesmaids and page boys were:
+In the end, Patricia chose a commoner and married naval Commander (later Admiral) Alexander Ramsay (29 May 1881 – 8 October 1972), one of her father's aides-de-camp and third son of the 13th Earl of Dalhousie, at Westminster Abbey on 27 February 1919, marking the first royal wedding to be held there in 537 years—since Richard II married Anne of Bohemia in 1382.